 To manage agrobiodiversity, we need to measure it

-The Agrobiodiversity Index assesses the status of agricultural biodiversity and to what extent commitments and actions of different food system actors are contributing to its sustainable use and conservation.
+The Agrobiodiversity Index measures the status of agrobiodiversity and to what extent commitments and actions of different food system actors are contributing to its sustainable use and conservation.

 ACCESS THE ANALYSES

-The Agrobiodiversity Index has been designed to be tailored in three forms representing the demand from countries, companies and projects (private, public or mixed)
+The Agrobiodiversity Index has been designed in three forms, to respond to the demand from countries, companies and projects (private, public or mixed)

 To conserve biodiversity, conserve agricultural biodiversity Farmer observing the landscape in Pinar del Rio, Sierra del Rosario Biosphere Reserve, Cuba.
 Credit: Bioversity International The Agrobiodiversity Index is

 The Global Environment Facility (GEF) Assembly met last week in Da Nang, Viet Nam.
 The Convention on Biological Diversity’s Subsidiary Body on Scientific,